American Sweetgum vs Castor-Aralia

 American Sweetgum (Liquidambar styraciflua) | Castor-Aralia (Kalopanax septemlobus) |

 A distinctive tree with star-shaped leaves and hard, spiky fruits.
-Native to eastern North America where it tends to be found on moist to wet sites. | An uncommonly cultivated introduced species in North America, someties escaping into the wild; has potential to become invasive, but not widely planted. |
+Native to southeastern North America where it tends to be found on moist to wet sites. | An uncommonly cultivated introduced species in North America, someties escaping into the wild; has potential to become invasive, but not widely planted. |

-Stems lack thorns; sometimes covered in ridges.
-Photo © Scott Loarie, Public Domain. | Stems have thorns.
+Stems and twigs are narrower and lack thorns; mature twigs are sometimes covered in ridges.
+Photo © Mason Heberling, CC BY 4.0. | Stems and young twigs are thicker and have thorns.
 Photo © Summit Metro Parks, CC BY-SA 4.0. |

 References & External Resources